In The Guide

 Since your baby is going to be spending so much of their life on their mattress, why not get one that’s non-toxic and natural?
 The mattress itself is firm but breathable, which is great in the summer months.

 The cover is waterproof and stain-resistant, so you can wipe it down easily without the need of a mattress pee pad.
 It’s also very light, so it’s easy to carry and change the sheets (which is awesome, trust me!).

-A lot of moms love it because innerspring mattresses are so heavy and hard to change sheets with one person, but not so with this one.
+A lot of moms love it because innerspring mattresses are cumbersome and hard to change sheets with one person, but not so with this one.

 The mattress measures 51.6 x 27.2 x 5 inches, so it should fit any standard-sized crib.
 No problems there.

 What I didn’t like, and where I have to subtract some points, is that the name of the mattress is misleading.
-It might make you believe that it’s made of 100% soybean foam, but if you look at the label, the foam is 73% polyurethane, meaning the mattress is probably comprised of less than 25% soybean foam.
-Since polyurethane might be something you want to avoid, this is worth knowing about.
+It might make you believe that it’s made of 100% soybean foam, but if you look at the label, the foam is 73% polyurethane, meaning the composition is likely less than 25% soy foam.
+Since polyurethane might be something you want to avoid, this is something to be aware of.

 Some parents also reported that the mattress started to sink in over time as they used it.
 I’m not exactly sure why this is, because these reports were few and far between, but it’s something to think about.